Corporate Commercial Bank: Background

+Bank collapse and takeover

-Following a Bank run in the third week of June 2014, the administration of the bank was forced to seek conservatorship from the Bulgarian National Bank.
-The Bulgarian National Bank allegedly applied dual standards and did not provide liquidity help to Corporate Commercial Bank while it provided a liquidity injection to another bank which also faced a bank run at the same time - First Investment Bank.
+Following a bank run in the third week of June 2014, the administration of the bank was forced to seek conservatorship from the Bulgarian National Bank.
+The Bulgarian National Bank allegedly applied dual standards and did not provide liquidity help to Corporate Commercial Bank while it provided a liquidity injection to another bank which also faced a bank run at the same time, First Investment Bank.
 Contrary to standard practice in the sector, Bulgaria's government rejected a bailout proposal by the bank's shareholders too.
 Moreover, the Bulgarian National Bank withdrew the bank's license on 6 November 2014 based on a confidential report which it refused to make public.
 Corporate Commercial Bank's depositors have raised concern that the report allegedly relies on an obscure methodology which has significantly devalued the bank's assets.

 Tsvetan Vasilev, the State General Reserve of the Sultanate of Oman, and the depositors of Corporate Commercial Bank appealed the decision before the Supreme Administrative Court of Bulgaria.
 The appeal was rejected with the argument that none of them had a "legal interest" in appealing the decision.
 One of the judges dissented based on case law by the European Court of Human Rights against Bulgaria.
 The State General Reserve of the Sultanate of Oman lodged a claim against Bulgaria for expropriation and violation of investor rights in breach of the Bulgaria-Oman Bilateral Investment Treaty.
 Vasilev, the management, and the depositors of Corporate Commercial Bank have lodged claims before the European Court of Human Rights.
 In 2022, the European Court of Human Rights held the bank's license was revoked in violation of the right to a fair trial and the right to property.
 The bank's bondholders have also threatened Bulgaria's government with legal action.

 In 2017, Vasilev as well as the NGO "We, the Citizens", which represents thousands of depositors at Corporate Commercial Bank, submitted applications against media mogul Delyan Peevski and Bulgaria's General Prosecutor Sotir Tsatsarov under the US Magnitsky Act as they deem they devised a plan to artificially bankrupt Corporate Commercial Bank, so that its assets could be stolen.
 International depositors have submitted a claim under the US Racketeer Influenced and Corrupt Organizations Act in the United States District Court for the Southern District of New York against Delyan Peevski, the Bulgarian National Bank and others: the claimants submit the defendants engaged in fraud to deviate assets from Corporate Commercial Bank.